Leadership Competencies: Everything You Need to Know

 - Ability to be influential – In essence, leadership is all about influencing others so that you can lead them to achieve common goals.
 A successful leader will have mastered social influence and learned how to utilize the power of that influence fairly and effectively.

 - Competence and areas of expertise – In order to be a truly established leader in your field, it is important that you have expertise in your particular field as well as displayed competence.
 To achieve this, a leader must continue to develop an expertise, and continue to gain knowledge through training, learning more about the product or service the organization supplies, and gaining knowledge from other team members.
 Also, it is necessary to continue education, as well as study competitors, to ensure that their knowledge and expertise will continue to grow as business changes.

 To help set the stage to develop and create future organization leaders, it is important for a company to look at business strategy along with future business trends when determining the leadership competencies that the company will look for.

-Setting the standards for leadership competency, and having a clear skill set determined to build employees into the future leaders of a company, the company will maintain a competitive advantage among other companies in their direct market.
+By setting the standards for leadership competency and having a clear skill set determined to build employees into the future leaders of a company, the company will maintain a competitive advantage among other companies in their direct market.

 What Are Essential Leadership Competencies?